mikeyhoward1977/synchronized-post-publisher/readme.txt

 == Description ==

-Synchronized Post Publisher (SPP) for WordPress, allows you to group pages and posts (of any type) together and publish them all simutaneously.
+Synchronized Post Publisher (SPP) for WordPress, allows you to group pages and posts (of any type) together and publish them all simultaneously.

 Let's say you're about to release a new product, or an update to an existing one.
 This product may need product page, a release post and maybe even some documentation.